 Student award and student scholarship program

-DFRWS continues its outreach to students studying digital forensics.
 DFRWS and its sponsors will award one or more Student Travel Scholarships each year.
-One scholarship will be awarded to the Best Student Research Paper awardee.
+One scholarship may be awarded to the Best Student Research Paper awardee.
 More travel scholarships may be awarded, depending on sponsorship funding each year.
 Exact award amounts will vary, but are estimated to be between $1,000-$1,500 per award.
-DFRWS will notify the recipient of the Best Student Research Paper award on or before the conference registration deadline.
+DFRWS will notify any recipient of the Best Student Research Paper award on or before the conference registration deadline.
 Other awards (e.g. industry sponsored awards for research in specific topic areas) may be awarded after the registration deadline and are fully contingent on scholarship sponsorship by industry each year.
 Refer below for further details regarding eligibility, funding and selection.

 ELIGIBILITY: Students must be co-authors on research paper submissions—presentation session presenters and poster presenters are not eligible.
 The student recipient of the Best Student Research Paper award must be the lead author on the paper being awarded.
 Student recipients of other travel scholarships (i.e. research paper awards on specific topics of interest funded by industry sponsors) must be co-authors, but they need not be lead authors.
 Awarded students must be the presenter of the paper for which the award was given at the conference.

 FUNDING: Students must register (and pay the registration fee) for the conference and cover all travel expenses.
 The travel scholarships will be dispersed at the conference to reimburse student travel costs.